tealinuxos/slix-installer/README.md

 # brewix-installer

 list error:
-- there is no more error, but just delete command systemctl start desktop enviroment.service in function install_desktop_enviroment(), i think it will run without error, just check the error log
+- just testing one more and make sure in function install_de no more error for the command

 task :